kablamo/puppet/README.md

  - Installs some Ubuntu packages.
  - Installs my dotfiles (https://github.com/kablamo/dotfiles).
  - Installs Perlbrew
- - Install cpanm
+ - Installs cpanm
+ - Installs CPAN modules

 TODO
 ----

- - Task::BeLike::KABLAMO

 If the new Ubuntu box is a server then it configures some extra stuff.
 This is the main reason for going through all this trouble.
 I want to be able to